Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility."

+**Marcus**: "Isabella, I see your point, but we also need to think about the bigger picture.
+If we don't act decisively, we risk falling behind in the global economy."

+**Isabella**: "Falling behind shouldn't come at the expense of our values.
+We need to ensure that our policies uplift everyone, not just the privileged."

 ### Scene 2: Finding Common Ground with Sarah Chen
 *Setting: A quiet café after a long day of meetings.*